DUI Defense Strategies in Los Angeles

 We understand the problems prosecutors face in proving DUI charges because of experience prosecuting DUI cases as former attorneys of the Los Angeles County District Attorney's Office.
 We have extensive experience in the courtrooms in Van Nuys, San Fernando, Burbank, Glendale, Beverly Hills, Metro Court, LAX Airport, Malibu, Pasadena, among others.
-We understand that a DUI arrest may produce a devastating impact on you life and work aggressively to dismiss or reduce your charges.
+We understand that evena first DUI arrest may produce a devastating impact on you life and work aggressively to dismiss or reduce your charges.

 DUI Defense Strategies By Experienced Drunk Driving Attorneys in Los Angeles

 The law requires that, in order to convict a defendant of a crime, the prosecution must prove each element of each alleged crime beyond a reasonable doubt.
-If the prosecution fails to prove even one element, then the defendant must be found Not Guilty.
+If the prosecution fails to prove even one element, then the defendant must be found not guilty.

 A person arrested for DUI is often charged with two offenses in the Criminal Complaint: